dmbarbour/glas/docs/GlasNamespaces.md

 # Extensible Namespaces

-A namespace is essentially a dictionary with late binding of definitions, allowing for extension and recursion.
-The model described in this document supports multiple inheritance, mixins, hierarchical components, and robust access control to names.
-However, support for 'new' or first-class objects is not implied.
+A namespace is essentially a dictionary with late binding of definitions, allowing for overrides and recursion.
+Defined elements may reference each other, and composition generally requires translation of names to avoid conflict or integrate names abstracted by a component.
+The namespace model described in this document supports multiple inheritance, mixins, hierarchical components, and robust access control to names.

-This document assumes definitions are expressed using [abstract assembly](AbstractAssembly.md) or a concrete variant, but it can be adapted to any type where names are easily rewritten.
+This document assumes definitions are expressed using [abstract assembly](AbstractAssembly.md) or a concrete variant, but it can be adapted to any type where names are easily recognized and rewritten.

 ## Proposed AST